 Served warm, straight from the oven, dusted with a dusting of powdered sugar creates a swoon worthy bite!

-Or bake them ahead, chill and you’ve got one glorious bite to battle the heat of summer!
+Or bake them ahead, give them a chill and you’ve got one glorious bite!

 Lemon Cups